 We ate at El Cortijo, the Spanish restaurant, on our third night and I thought it was a great dining spot, with a nice atmosphere and the most polished staff.
 Our server, Enrique, was funny, courteous and professional.
 He constantly came by to check on us, replace silverware, move things in place, without invading our space.

 At this restaurant more than anywhere else, I felt like the staff really wanted to take care of guests, with the same sense of hospitality you’d extend to someone visiting your home.
-The hostess also came around on occasion, at one point placing a coat hanger by our table and hanging my mom’s shawl over it.
+At one point the hostess placed a coat hanger by our table and hanging my mom’s shawl over it.
 Overall, we were very well taken care of.

 We ordered some tapas, which were good all around.
-I do have to say, the meatball appetizer which I’d heard great things about was perhaps the worst thing I have ever eaten.
+I do have to say the meatball appetizer, which I’d heard great things about, was the worst thing I’ve ever eaten.
 It had a strange, unusually rough and dry texture.
 The bread and cheese it came with was delicious though!

 The seafood paella, on the other hand was delicious.
 Very flavorful and the portion was perfect.

 We also ordered the lamb chops and the catch of the day (I believe it was Salmon).My parents loved both dishes.

 The pace at El Cortijo is a bit faster than at Bon Vivante, which was a good thing because I like to get dinner done and over with in less than two hours.
 Since things were moving at a reasonable pace this time around, we ordered dessert without worrying about falling asleep before it arrived.

 The Pijami, which is a caramel custard, was pretty good but I personally liked the Santiago almond tart better.

 DoZo Japanese Restaurant at Hyatt Ziva Los Cabos